InuriGunathilaka22/InuriGunathilaka22/README.md

 - 🌱 I’m currently learning `MERN Stack`

-- 🚀 I'm excited to collaborate on ` innovative and meaningful projects`.
+- 🚀 Seeking to collaborate on ` innovative projects!`.

-- 😄 I'm constantly seeking to  `learn and grow in my field`
+- 💡  I love learning and growing in my field

-- 😅 I'm open to discussing any topic under the sun, except maybe politics!
+- 😅 I'm up for chatting about anything, except politics!

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: